Medical expert of the article

 1-16 |

-The regulation of growth hormone secretion is mainly carried out by two peptides of the hypothalamus: STRH, which stimulates the formation of growth hormone, and somatostatin, which has the opposite effect.
-In the regulation of the secretion of growth hormone, IGFR also participates.
-An increase in the concentration in the blood of IGFR I suppresses the transcription of the growth hormone genes in the pituitary gland somatotrophs by the negative feedback principle.
+The regulation of growth hormone secretion is mainly carried out by two hypothalamic peptides: STRG, which stimulates the formation of growth hormone, and somatostatin, which has the opposite effect.
+IGF-I also participates in the regulation of growth hormone secretion.
+An increase in the concentration of IGF-I in the blood suppresses the transcription of growth hormone genes in the pituitary somatotrophs according to the principle of negative feedback.

 The main disorders of the somatotropic function of the pituitary gland are represented by excessive or insufficient production of growth hormone.
-Gigantism and acromegaly are neuroendocrine diseases caused by chronic hyperproduction of growth hormone by somatotrophs of the anterior lobe of the pituitary gland.
-Excessive production of growth hormone in the period of osteogenesis before the closure of the epiphyses leads to gigantism.
+Gigantism and acromegaly are neuroendocrine diseases caused by chronic hyperproduction of growth hormone by somatotrophs of the anterior pituitary gland.
+Excessive production of growth hormone during the period of osteogenesis before the closure of the epiphyses leads to gigantism.
 After the closure of the epiphyses, hypersecretion of growth hormone causes acromegaly.
-Pituitary gigantism is rarely observed, it occurs at a young age.
-Acromegaly occurs mainly at the age of 30-50 years (the average frequency is 40-70 cases per 1 million population).
+Pituitary gigantism is rare, it occurs at a young age.
+Acromegaly occurs mainly at the age of 30-50 years (average frequency is 40-70 cases per 1 million population).

-The development of hypophyseal nanism (dwarfism) in the vast majority of cases is associated with a lack of somatotropic function of the anterior lobe of the pituitary gland, until its complete loss.
-The disruption of the production of growth hormone by the pituitary gland is most often (approximately 70% of cases) due to the primary damage to the hypothalamus.
-Congenital aplasia and hypoplasia of the pituitary gland are very rarely detected.
-Any destructive changes in the hypothalamic-pituitary region can lead to a halt in growth.
-Most often, they are caused by craniopharyngiomas, CNS germinomas and other tumors of the hypothalamic region, tuberculosis, sarcoidosis, toxoplasmosis, and aneurysms of cerebral vessels.
+The development of pituitary dwarfism (dwarfism) in the vast majority of cases is associated with insufficiency of the somatotropic function of the anterior pituitary gland, up to its complete loss.
+Disruption of the production of growth hormone by the pituitary gland is most often (approximately 70% of cases) caused by primary damage to the hypothalamus.
+Congenital aplasia and hypoplasia of the pituitary gland are detected very rarely.
+Any destructive changes in the hypothalamic-pituitary region can lead to growth cessation.
+Most often, they are caused by craniopharyngiomas, CNS germinomas and other tumors of the hypothalamic region, tuberculosis, sarcoidosis, toxoplasmosis and cerebral aneurysms.

-Known forms of nanism, mostly hereditary, in which the formation and secretion of growth hormone is not violated.
-In particular, children with Laron's syndrome have all the signs of hypopituitarism, but the concentration of growth hormone in the blood is increased against the background of a decreased content of IGFR I. The main defect is caused by the inability of the growth hormone to stimulate the production of IGFR I.
+There are forms of dwarfism, mainly hereditary, in which the formation and secretion of growth hormone are not impaired.
+In particular, children with Laron syndrome have all the signs of hypopituitarism, but the concentration of somatotropic hormone in the blood is increased against the background of reduced levels of IGF-I. The main defect is due to the inability of growth hormone to stimulate the production of IGF-I.

-Many patients with hypopituitarism fail to detect obvious structural damage to the hypothalamus or pituitary gland; in such cases the pathology is more often caused by functional defects of the hypothalamus.
-Insufficiency of STH can be both isolated and combined with insufficiency of other pituitary hormones.
+In many patients with hypopituitarism, no obvious structural damage to the hypothalamus or pituitary gland can be detected; in such cases, the pathology is often caused by functional defects of the hypothalamus.
+STH deficiency can be either isolated or combined with deficiency of other pituitary hormones.

-The daily rhythm of growth hormone secretion with peaks of its concentration above 6 ng / ml 1-3 hours after falling asleep irrespective of the time of day is formed to 3 months after birth.
-The average daily concentration of growth hormone increases during puberty, decreases after 60 years; at the same time, diurnal rhythms disappear.
-Sexual differences in the secretion of growth hormone are not revealed.
+The daily rhythm of growth hormone secretion with peaks of its concentration above 6 ng/ml 1-3 hours after falling asleep regardless of the time of day is formed by 3 months after birth.
+The average daily concentration of growth hormone increases during puberty, decreases after 60 years; by this time, the daily rhythms disappear.
+Gender differences in growth hormone secretion have not been identified.